 Skip to main content

-Best practices for custom roles
+Best practices for custom roles (Preview) Hosted customers only

 If you have multiple teams collaborating on one or more projects, consider creating custom roles.
 Custom roles ensure that your teams have access to the appropriate resources and the correct permissions for those resources.